ardabeyazoglu/mysql-http-client/README.md

 mysql-http-client
 =================

-An **experimental** curl plugin based on MySQL 8's component infrastracture.
+A MySQL 8 component that enables synchronous http(s) requests using SQL functions.

 This component extends MySQL with http/curl support and installs two http request UDFs:

 1. ``http_request(METHOD, URL, BODY, HEADERS, CURL_OPTIONS)`` : sends http requests
 2. ``http_request_nowait(METHOD, URL, BODY, HEADERS, CURL_OPTIONS)`` : sends http request but does not wait for response nor fail on timeout

-<ins>DISCLAIMER: Not tested in production.
+<ins>E: Not tested in production.
 Use it carefully.</ins>

 ## Usage